-Dr. Oliver Meyer is professor for English-Didactics at the Johannes Gutenberg-University/Mainz.
+Dr. Oliver Meyer is professor for English-Didactics at the Johannes Gutenberg University Mainz.
 He is also a qualified teacher of Geography and EFL with several years of CLIL-teaching experience.

 From 2008 - 2013, he worked as a pre- and in-service teacher trainer at the Catholic University of Eichstaett.
 As a CLIL-expert, he was co-responsible for the in-service training of the 150+ middle school teachers involved in a CLIL pilot program in Bavaria.

-His Ph.d dissertation is on instructed strategy use and its effect on oral language performance in young CLIL language learners.
+His Ph.D dissertation is on instructed strategy use and its effect on oral language performance in young CLIL language learners.
 He is especially interested in developing and disseminating cutting-edge, evidence-based teaching strategies.

 He is a member of the CLIL Cascade Network and has been invited to teach CLIL courses in many European countries.
 In 2010 he co-organized the international CLIL 2010 Conference (CLIL 2010: In Pursuit of Excellence) in Eichstaett/Germany.
 In 2010, he was awarded first prize at a prestigious competition for innovation in teacher training (Pädagogik Innovativ 2010).

-He is currently coordinating “CLIL 2.0: Literacies through Content and Language Integrated Learning: effective learning across subjects and languages”, a project (2012-2015) for the European Centre for Modern Languages (ECML).
+He has been coordinating “CLIL 2.0: Literacies through Content and Language Integrated Learning: effective learning across subjects and languages”, a project (2012-2015) for the European Centre for Modern Languages (ECML).
 The Graz Group is made up of experts such as Christiane Dalton-Puffer, Do Coyle, Christiane Dalton-Puffer, Ana Halbach, Irina Hawker, Ana Llinares, Roy Lyster, David Lasagabaster, Gerrit-Ian Koopman, Yolanda Ruis-Zarobe, Kevin Schuck, Teresa Ting, Teresa Ting, Johannes Vollmer & Rachel Whittaker.

 Prof. Meyer is a reviewer for journals such as Applied Linguistics, The Language Learning Journal and Sage Open.
 Selected Plenaries in 2014: Think CLIL 2014 (Venice); CLIL CORE (P. d.
-Mallorca); CLIL (Hongkong)
+Mallorca); CLIL (Hongkong).